JohanJVillanueva/BSCOE-1-5-OOP/README.txt

-Hi sir, if you are reading this, I have used git commit to push the whole c# folder to my repository.
-Outside of the folder, I have also included the EXE File of the Program for your convenience
+Hi Sir!
+If you are reading this, I have used git commit to push the whole c# folder to my repository.
+Outside of the folder, I have also included the EXE File of the Program for your convenience!
+Thank you!